 Running out of wine – This is my #1, most scream invoking fear.
 It’s that moment when you finally get the kids to bed, go to the kitchen to open a bottle of wine and then suddenly realize that not only did you drink it already, you forgot to buy more…and that was your emergency bottle!
 AAAAAAAAAAAHHHHH!!!

 Complete silence – This is something that you secretly (or not so secretly) always wish for but if it actually does happen, you know that something shady is going on.
 Stop whatever you’re doing and run to find out what those kids are up to!

 Taking a toddler into a public restroom – This one makes me cringe every single time!
 Talk about creepy crawly’s…they’re all over the place and your toddler is touching every single one!
 Disgusting!!!

 Running out of toilet paper – While not quite on the same level as running out of wine, this is also horrifying in it’s own right.
-Even though you’ve taught the kids how to change out the roll, they develop sudden amnesia when it actually comes time to do so (and of course you never discover this until it’s too late)!
+Even though you’ve shown the kids 1,257 times how to change out the roll, they develop sudden amnesia when it actually comes time to do it (and of course you never discover this until it’s too late)!

 Shopping with the kids – If you have kids, I don’t even need to explain.
 You already know…shopping with kids is just plain scary!